Lady Margaret Beaufort, Countess of Richmond and Derby

 Tomb of Margaret’s parents in St Cuthburga Church, in Wimborne Minster, Dorset, England; Credit – Wikipedia

 Margaret was the sole heir of her father.
-At the time of Margaret’s birth, her father had negotiated with King Henry VI that in the event of his death the rights of Margaret’s wardship and marriage would be granted to her mother but the king reneged and instead granted her rights that came with her extensive land holdings to William de la Pole, 1st Duke of Suffolk, a favorite of King Henry VI.
+At the time of Margaret’s birth, her father had negotiated with King Henry VI that in the event of his death, the rights of Margaret’s wardship and marriage would be granted to her mother.
+However, Henry VI reneged and instead granted her rights that came with her extensive land holdings to William de la Pole, 1st Duke of Suffolk, a favorite of King Henry VI.
 In early 1450, the Duke of Suffolk married six-year-old Margaret to his seven-year-old son John de la Pole, later 2nd Duke of Suffolk.
 Three years later, the marriage was dissolved and King Henry VI granted Margaret’s wardship to his half-brothers Edmund Tudor and Jaspar Tudor.

 Edmund and Jaspar Tudor were the sons of Owen Tudor and Catherine of Valois, widow of King Henry V of England.
 Therefore, they were the half-brothers of King Henry VI of England.
 Owen Tudor’s ancestors were from prominent Welsh families.
 Catherine of Valois was the daughter of King Charles VI of France and Isabeau of Bavaria.
 There is much debate as to whether Catherine and Owen married.
 No documentation of marriage exists and even if they did marry, their marriage would not have been legal due to the act regarding the remarriage of a queen dowager.